gmu-gd/web24-fall/syllabus/index.md

 #### projects  (50%)
 Each project will generate two different grades.
 One grade will be based on your ability to submit the required, weekly checkpoints for the project.
 These weekly checkpoints use a simple rubric based on your effort, timeliness, improvement, and completion.
 The second grade will be based on the final project you submit and has a more extensive rubric.
 At the end of the semester you will have 4 total project grades that are all weighted equally for this 50%.

+### Late Work
+Late work will be accepted for three weeks after a deadline with the exception of the final project which will be due at the end of the semester.
+There is a section on the rubrics showing how late work is factored into the assignment grade.

 #### rubrics
 Rubrics are used to grade exercises, projects, and checkpoints.
 The rubrics are available in the PDF syllabus and attached to the assignments on Canvas.